-Sanctions resulting from Judicial Board deliberations are covered in the SGA Bylaws, Article VIII, Section 11, reproduced below.
+Sanctions resulting from Judicial Board deliberations are covered in the SGA Bylaws, Article XVI, Section 11, reproduced below.
 Please note this list is not exhaustive and provides only for a range of possible sanctions.

 SECTION 11.
 SANCTIONS